What Should I Know Before Starting Testosterone Therapy?

 Definition and Purpose

 Testosterone therapy, also known as testosterone replacement therapy (TRT), is a medical treatment that aims to restore testosterone levels in men with clinically low testosterone.
-This therapy addresses hypogonadism, a condition where the body fails to produce adequate amounts of this important hormone.
+This therapy is used for men with clinically low testosterone due to testosterone deficiency and addresses hypogonadism, a condition where the body fails to produce adequate amounts of this important hormone, with evaluation also looking for an underlying cause or a medical condition affecting hormone production, including the pituitary gland.

 Common Reasons for TRT Consideration

-Men often explore testosterone therapy due to symptoms that can significantly affect their quality of life:
+Men often explore testosterone therapy due to symptoms that can significantly affect their quality of life, especially when low testosterone, or low T, is suspected:

 Ordered list of 5 common reasons why men consider testosterone replacement therapy: decreased libido and erectile dysfunction, fatigue and low energy, reduced muscle mass and increased body fat, mood changes, and difficulty concentrating.